IATI/IATI-Guidance/en/activity-thematic-focus.rst

 The OECD DAC 5-digit codes cover a wide range of humanitarian and development work.
 This then allows data users to compare and analyse all the data in IATI, as data can be searched and filtered by these sector codes.

     More thematic data can be added to activities by attaching references to the Sustainable Development Goals (SDGs).
-For additional guidance on how to publish data for the SDGs, see :doc:`here <en/sdg-guidance>`.
+For additional guidance on how to publish data for the SDGs, see :doc:`here <sdg-guidance>`.

 Using multiple sector codes
 ---------------------------